 One of the most iconic looks of the 1920s is the bob hairstyle.

 However, most people don’t realize that the era didn’t begin with the bob.
 Many women pinned their hair back in a sort of faux bob, and then cut it shorter later in the era when it was more socially acceptable.
 Movie stars like Gretta Garbo and Claudette Colbert began these fashion trends.
 There were still many variations of the bob, though.
 Some women had theirs short and straight and close to the head and face, while others had finger curls.
-You can use the links below to determine what hairstyle you want, but be sure to coordinate your shoes and dress to match that time period.
+Use the links below to create the perfect flapper fashion hairstyle.

 Many people love the flapper era because women began to show a little leg.

 However, it wasn’t as immediate a trend or as short a skirt as the mass media often portrays.
 Hemlines generally went to about mid-calf, and women always wore stockings under their dresses.
 In the daytime, dark stockings were typical, but in the evening, wearing stockings that were one shade darker than your skin tone was acceptable.
 Shorter skirts were indicative of the sexual revolution that permitted women to embrace their bodies and step outside their traditional roles.
-Women were obsessed with looking more boyish, so bras were made to bind in breasts and the straight silhouette of dresses mirrored that of men’s style.
+A “boyish” look was associated with flapper fashion so bras were made to bind in breasts and the straight silhouette of dresses mirrored that of men’s style.

 Pearls And Feathers And Much More: Jewelry